SmitaPatel19/NewsApp/README.md

 You can find the built APK in `/build/app/outputs/flutter-apk/app-release.apk`.

+---

+## 🤝 Contributing

+Got an idea?
+Found a bug?
+Feel free to **contribute**!
+Fork this repo, make your changes, and submit a pull request.
+Contributions are always welcome. 🙌

+---

+## 🎉 Acknowledgements

+A huge shoutout to the **Flutter** team for making such awesome tools! 🚀

+If you like this project, don’t forget to **⭐ Star** the repo! 😊

+---
 ## 🙋‍♂️ About Me

 This app was built as part of my Flutter learning journey and internship task.
 It demonstrates core Flutter concepts like UI building, state management, API integration, and navigation.